tmck-code/pokesay/README.md

 - **In progress**
 - **Short-term**
-  - [ ] requesting mew returns mewtwo also
   - [ ] create "vertical" friendly display mode, place the Pokemon standing beside the text box, on the left or right
   - [ ] non-say mode (only print the pokemon, no speech bubble)
 - **Longer-term**